Skip to content

 Within one month of launching the campaign, hundreds of distributors registered online.
 In the first year, the Philly Beverage Tax raised $78.8 million, which funded free, quality pre-K seats for 2,700 children.
 The revenue generated from the tax also funded 11 community schools, through which more than 6,000 students were supported.
 Lastly, the city launched a $500 million investment for the rebuilding of neighborhood parks, recreation centers, and libraries.

-in 2017
+million raised in 2017

-for children
+new pre-K seats for children

-schools funded
+community schools funded

-in neighborhoods
+million investment in neighborhoods